StrikeEagleCC/ISU_ITec_Custom_CR-10/README.md

 The buzzer was disconnected so that its control pin could be used for the Z probe

 #### Some Menu Items No Longer Visible
 Part of keeping the price of these printers low meant using inexpensive electronics.
-The microcontroller for the CR-10 (and most Creality printers) does not have enough memory to store a fully featured firmware.
+The microcontroller for the CR-10 (and most Creality printers) is cheap, and does not have enough memory to store a fully featured firmware.
 In order to make space for the new features, some other features were disabled.
 Most prominently, several menu items are gone.

 The most noticeable menu items missing are feedrate, acceleration and jerk settings in the motion menu.
 Other settings no longer accessible through the menu include motor steps per mm, PID settings, material preset temps, and probably some others I haven't noticed.